 All NHS organisations (including Health & Social Care in Northern Ireland) are expected to participate and support health and care research.
 The Health Research Authority and government departments in Northern Ireland, Scotland and Wales set standards for NHS organisations to make sure they protect your privacy and comply with the law when they are involved in research.
-Our research ethics committees review research studies to make sure that the research uses of data about you are in the public interest, and meet ethical standards.
+Our research ethics committees review research studies to make sure that the research uses of data about you are in the public interest and meet ethical standards.

-Health and care research may be exploring prevention, diagnosis or treatment of disease, which includes health and social factors in any disease area.
-Research may be sponsored by companies developing new medicines or medical devices, NHS organisations, universities or medical research charities.
+Health and care research may be exploring prevention, diagnosis, or treatment of disease, which includes health and social factors in any disease area.
+Research may be sponsored by companies developing new medicines or medical devices, NHS organisations, universities, or medical research charities.
 The research sponsor decides what information will be collected for the study and how it will be used.

 Health and care research should serve the public interest, which means that research sponsors have to demonstrate that their research serves the interests of society as a whole.
 They do this by following the UK Policy Framework for Health and Social Care Research.
-They also have to have a legal basis for any use of personally-identifiable information.
+They also have to have a legal basis for any use of personally identifiable information.

 How patient information may be used for research

-When you agree to take part in a research study, the sponsor will collect the minimum personally-identifiable information needed for the purposes of the research project.
+When you agree to take part in a research study, the sponsor will collect the minimum personally identifiable information needed for the purposes of the research project.
 Information about you will be used in the ways needed to conduct and analyse the research study.
 NHS organisations may keep a copy of the information collected about you.
 Depending on the needs of the study, the information that is passed to the research sponsor may include personal data that could identify you.
 You can find out more about the use of patient information for the study you are taking part in from the research team or the study sponsor.
 You can find out who the study sponsor is from the information you were given when you agreed to take part in the study.

 For some research studies, you may be asked to provide information about your health to the research team, for example in a questionnaire.
 Sometimes information about you will be collected for research at the same time as for your clinical care, for example when a blood test is taken.
 In other cases, information may be copied from your health records.
 Information from your health records may be linked to information from other places such as central NHS records, or information about you collected by other organisations.
 You will be told about this when you agree to take part in the study.